AVRO Studios: History

 The studios were built between 1934 and 1940 according to plans by the architects Ben Merkelbach and Charles Karsten.
-The interior was by Alexander Bodon, who among other things designed the seats in the orchestra hall.
+The interior was by Alexander Bodon, who, among other things, designed the seats in the orchestra hall.
 The smaller studio 1 is located below studio 2, separated by Melkpad street.
-Studio 1 from 1936 (with added gatehouse, coffee room and office wing from 1940) and Studio 2 from 1940 have been protected as national monuments since 2002.
+Studio 1 from 1936 (with an added gatehouse, coffee room and office wing from 1940) and Studio 2 from 1940 have been protected as national monuments since 2002.
 Both studios are connected by an underground tunnel.
-The last extension of the studies was carried out from 1968 to 1972 with the so-called TV-Flat and was converted into a medical center which opened in November 2012.
+The last extension of the studies was carried out from 1968 to 1972 with the so-called TV-Flat and was converted into a medical center, which opened in November 2012.

 Following the sale by AVRO in 2004, the television production company Blue Circle (the Dutch subsidiary of the media company FremantleMedia) resided in Studio 2 before moving to Amsterdam.
 In 2000, AVRO, KRO and NCRV moved into new premises, the AKN building.

 In July 2002, the two studio complexes were registered as Rijksmonument (No. 522700 and No. 522701) because they are “functional buildings with an expressionist design” and “are exemplary for their construction period”.
 The AVRO studio complex has been recreated in miniature (scale 1 to 25) in the miniature city of Madurodam in The Hague.